84 best TV shows and series to watch on Netflix

 The Last Kingdom

-We’re expecting season four of The Last Kingdom to land this year, so why not go back to the start of the Anglo Saxon epic based on the novels of Sharpe creator Bernard Cornwell.
+We now know that season four of The Last Kingdom will land on 26 April, so you’ve just about got time to go back to the start of this Anglo Saxon epic to see what all the fuss is about.
+The series, which has won a loyal army of fans, is based on the Saxon Stories novels by Sharpe creator Bernard Cornwell.

+Set in the 9th-century AD, the show tells the story of rugged hero Uhtred son of Uhtred, a Saxon boy who is brought up by Danes, after they capture him and decide to raise him as their own.
+Of course this leads to split loyalties and Uhtred is eventually accused of killing his adoptive father, forcing him to flee to another kingdom.

+You might remember seeing the first couple of the series on the BBC, but the show switched hands to Netflix for series three.
+All three seasons are now available to view.

 Friends